 2002 – The Jefferson-Lewis Child Care Council merged with Community Action’s Child Care Resource and Referral (CCR&R) department and the Jefferson-Lewis Childcare Project was created.
 Received our first Even Start grant in partnership with the Watertown and Carthage School Districts.

 2003 – Received the Community Solutions to Transportation (CST) grant through the Jefferson County Department of Social Services.

 2005 – Received funding for two more new programs, Army Child Care in Your Neighborhood and Empower.

 2007 – Universal Pre-K expanded with partnership with Indian River School District.

 2009 – Community action received $1.5 million in additional funding through the American Reinvestment and Recovery Act.

 2010 – Received an Agreement with Child Care Solutions to provide Infant and Toddler Care Training and Technical Assistance, expanding our Jefferson Lewis Child Care Project services.

 2011 – Our ‘Ready to Work” program was funded by the Community Services Block Grant Discretionary funds.
 This program provides financial assistance for individuals that enroll in education focused on a career path to a sustainable wage job.

-2012 – The Family Center expanded their services to include Community Action Angels Programs, such as the backpack program, Back to School in Style, Grow with Community Action and more.
-We extended hours to accommodate working families by lengthening daily access to services and being two nights per month.
+2012 – 2013 – The Family Center expanded their services to include some Community Action Angels Programs, including the backpack program, Back to School in Style, Coats for Kids, Seeds and Needs and more.
+They expanded hours to accommodate working families by lengthening daily access to services and being open one night a week.

-Over the years, our Community Action Agency has grown from a staff of 2 to a staff of 147 full and part time employees and from a first grant of $31,380 to a current budget of over $6,500,000.
-In Fiscal year 2015, we served 9,437 unduplicated individuals through a variety of Community Action programs.
-We continue to grow, expand and change as local needs arise.
+Over the years, community action has grown from a staff of 2 in 1966 to a staff of 180 full and part time employees; and from a first grant of $31,380 to a current budget of just under $8,000,000.
+In Fiscal Year 2019, we served 6,378 unduplicated individuals through a variety of Community Action programs.